o-nnerb/navigation-kit/README.md

         .sceneAction(for: SomeModel.self) {
             print("Action received: \($0)")
         }
-        // but, sceneAction is needed before
+        // but, sceneActionEnabled is needed before
         // somewhere in the application
-        .sceneAction()
+        .sceneActionEnabled()
     }
 }
 ```

-Suggestion: call sceneAction in App's body property.
+Suggestion: call sceneActionEnabled in App's body property.

 ### ViewModelConnection